You Tore Your ACL at Work in DC - Make Sure You Get What You Need From DC Workers Comp

-What Do You Do After You've Injured Your ACL at Work?
+What Do You Do After You've Injured Your ACL at Work In Washington DC

 First thing - like any other injury at work that happens in DC - is you need to tell your employer.
 This is called giving notice of your injury and it is absolutely critical to making sure you get the proper workers comp benefits, both medical treatment and monetary benefits while you can't work.
 And you have to tell a supervisor or someone in HR, it's not enough to tell a co-worker.
 Plus you can't just say "My knee hurts" or "I need to see a doctor for my knee, it's bothering me."

 You have to tell your supervisor that the injury happened at work.
 You have 30 days to give this notice - but don't wait.
 The sooner you tell your employer about your knee injury at work, the better.
 Waiting to tell them about the injury not only slows down and delays the medical treatment you need for the knee, plus it can make the injury worse if you continue to work, keep walking on it and don't get it checked by a doctor (a real doctor, not some "Workman's Clinic" or insurance company hack doctor).

 So waiting to tell your company about the knee injury at work only gives them more reason to deny your legitimate workers comp claim - because now they're questioning why you waited, and want to find out if it really happened at home or playing basketball.

 Don't give them the opportunity to further injure that knee.